Norris B. Herndon

 Norris Bumstead Herndon (July 15, 1897 – June 7, 1977) was a prominent African-American businessman, Harvard Business School MBA graduate, philanthropist, member of Alpha Phi Alpha fraternity, and second President of the historic African-American-owned Atlanta Life Insurance Company.

 Herndon was the only child of Atlanta, Georgia's first African-American millionaire businessman Alonzo F. Herndon who rose out of chattel enslavement and sharecropping in rural Georgia and founded Atlanta Life in 1905.

 The Atlanta Life Insurance Company, founded in the era of violent white racial animosity and vitriolic Jim Crow segregation, cemented its operational success through a commitment to sustained financial solvency and promptness in paying claims.
-Atlanta Life Insurance survived the Atlanta massacre of 1906, the ravageous Spanish flu epidemic of 1918–1919, the devastating Tulsa Race Massacre of 1921, the Great Depression of 1929, and post-1950s desegregation and integration which unfortunately lead to the decline of many African-American businesses.
+Atlanta Life Insurance survived the Atlanta massacre of 1906, the ravageous Spanish flu epidemic of 1918–1919, the devastating Tulsa Race Massacre of 1921, the Great Depression of 1929, and post-1950s desegregation and integration which lead to the decline of many African-American businesses.

 Under Norris Herndon, the Atlanta Life Insurance Company grew from $1 million at the time of his father's death in 1927, to $84 million in assets at the time of Herndon's retirement in 1973.
 Operating today as the Atlanta Life Financial Group, it is currently valued at around $250 million.